 Should you undertake works on a listed building without consent then you risk having legal action taken against you, this resulting in a fine, imprisonment or in some cases both.

 Undertaking repairs or alterations to the building

-If a local authority consider that a listed building is not being properly preserved, they may serve on the owner a ‘Repairs Notice’ under Section 48 of the Planning (Listed Buildings and Conservation Areas) Act, 1990.
+If a local authority considers that a listed building is not being properly preserved, they may serve on the owner a ‘Repairs Notice’ under Section 48 of the Planning (Listed Buildings and Conservation Areas) Act, 1990.

 This notice must specify the works which the authority consider reasonably necessary for the proper preservation of the building and if it is not complied with within two months, the authority can make a Compulsory Purchase Order and submit it to the Secretary of State for conformation (Section 47 of the Act).

 Sections 54 and 55 of the Act state that if the building is unoccupied, the authority can serve a notice on the owner giving him seven days’ notice of their intention to carry out repairs which are urgently necessary to secure its preservation and recover the cost from the owner.
-If the owner deliberately neglects the building in order to redevelop the site, the local authority may not only acquire the building, but may do so at a price which excludes the value of the site for redevelopment.
+If the owner deliberately neglects the building in order to redevelop the site, the local authority may not only acquire the building but may do so at a price that excludes the value of the site for redevelopment.
 These powers may also be exercised by the Secretary of State.